python/cpython/Doc/library/importlib.rst

 The purpose of the :mod:`importlib` package is two-fold.
 One is to provide an implementation of the :keyword:`import` statement (and thus, by extension, the :func:`__import__` function) in Python source code.
-This provides an implementaiton of :keyword:`import` which is portable to any Python interpreter.
+This provides an implementation of :keyword:`import` which is portable to any Python interpreter.
 This also provides a reference implementation which is easier to comprehend than one in a programming language other than Python.